kobirhumayun/finance_management/README.md

 1. Pick the template that matches your workflow and copy it to `.env` in the repository root:
    - `.env.local.template` &rarr; `.env` for local development or hot reload workflows (e.g., `docker compose --profile localdb up`).
    - `.env.production.template` &rarr; `.env` for staging/production deployments.
+   - `.env.example` is the canonical checklist of every supported variable; consult it when you need knobs that are not pre-filled in the templates above.
 2. Each template includes two `MONGO_URI` examples under the “Backend configuration” section:
    - The first line points at the bundled MongoDB container (`finance-management-db`) and should stay uncommented when you want Compose to spin up the local database.
    - The second line shows an external MongoDB Atlas (or any other cluster) URI.
 Uncomment that line and comment/remove the local URI when you need to target an outside database; update the hostname, username, and password to match your cluster.